Kyriosity/read-write/README+/software/docu/README+/design-record.md

 \_________

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔲</sup> <sub>Can anything be better than a whiteboard?
 The glass board!
-It allows one not only to look at the design from the unusual side but also attach various backgrounds (e.g. previous printout).</sub>
+It allows one not only to look at the design from the unusual side but also attach various backgrounds (e.g. previous printout). _Trace paper_ is a compact individual variant.</sub>

 ### Beyond sketches